Demystifying Lipschitz verification: positive matrices, negative results: Objections to the trivial bound considered

 Moreover, despite the connection via Lagrange multipliers, a Lipschitz constraint may prove more statistically fragile than Lipschitz regularization.
 This conjecture is supported by an analogy to the Lasso, which is more robust to its hyperparameter in penalty form than in its constrained or basis pursuit forms \citep[Chapter 7]{wainwright_high-dimensional_2019}.

 Alternatively, well-conditioned weight matrices may be achieved by penalizing the sum of the quantities \(\frac{1}{2} \left\|W\right\|^2_2 - \frac{1}{2n} \left\|W\right\|_{F}^2\) for each weight matrix \(W\) \citep{nenov_almost_2024}.
 We reply that well-conditioning is necessary but not sufficient for a tight trivial Lipschitz bound.
-The \(\frac{1}{2} \left\|W\right\|_F^2\) term in the ill-conditioning loss is strictly more complicated and not directly related to the ultimate goal of minimizing the Lipschitz constant.
+The Frobenius correction in the ill-conditioning loss is more complicated than the product penalty and is not directly related to the ultimate goal of minimizing the Lipschitz constant.

 \paragraph{Numerical considerations} Some have reported that it is hard to train networks with a Lipschitz penalty, because ``the product of norms can be very large'' \citep{gouk_regularisation_2021}.
 It is therefore better to penalize the average of the induced matrix norms, which is additionally convex \citep{yoshida_spectral_2017}.